 Stepping into your twenties holds different meanings for different people.
 For some, it might mean entering a professional life and for others entering a newlywed arrangement.

-From furniture to utensils to the most meager of tangible items are what the parents present as an ‘ethical bribe’ to ensure that their daughter measures up to the required standard of acceptance.
+From furniture to utensils to the most meager of tangible items, the parents present an ‘ethical bribe’ to ensure that their daughter measures up to the required standard of acceptance.

 As a 23-year-old female in modern Pakistani society, I question all such detestable vices.
 Having given birth, raised and nurtured day after day to become a civilized individual, how much more do my parents have to sacrifice just because they are responsible for a female offspring?

 And who provides the assurance of a blissful married life after having fulfilled these norms?
 No one.